 If you’re having problems with Firefox, resetting it can help.
 The reset feature fixes many issues by restoring Firefox to its factory default state while saving your essential information like bookmarks, passwords, web form auto-fill information, browsing history and open tabs.

-- In the upper-right corner of the Firefox window, click the Firefox menu button (), the click on the “Help” () button.
+- In the upper-right corner of the Firefox window, click the Firefox menu button (), then click on the “Help” () button.

 If you’re unable to access the Help menu, type about:support in your address bar to bring up the Troubleshooting information page.

-- Click the “Reset Firefox” button in the upper-right corner of the “Troubleshooting Information” page.
+- Click the “Refresh Firefox” button in the upper-right corner of the “Troubleshooting Information” page.

-- To continue, click on the “Reset Firefox” button in the new confirmation window that opens.
+- To continue, click on the “Refresh Firefox” button in the new confirmation window that opens.

 - Firefox will close itself and will revert to its default settings.
 When it’s done, a window will list the information that was imported.
 Click on the “Finish“.